-Acting Chairperson, has been vice president at the Personal Insurance Federation of California since 2001.
+Acting Chairperson, Senior Vice President of Legislative Affairs for the California Building Industry Association since 2018.
 He served as managing director at Nehemiah Community Reinvestment from 1999 to 2001 and director at the California Organized Investment Network (COIN) program at the California Department of Insurance from 1996 to 1999.
 He has also served as senior policy consultant for the California State Assembly and was executive assistant to the State Treasurer of Missouri.
 Gunning was a Coro Foundation Fellow and earned a Master of Public Policy Analysis degree in international development from Claremont Graduate University.

 AnaMarie Avila Farias

 Senior housing program analyst at the Housing Authority of Contra Costa County.
 She served on the Martinez City Council and as the city’s Vice Mayor from 2012 to 2016.
 Avila Farias was community services program manager for the City of Concord from 2013 to 2014, senior management analyst at the Oakland Housing Authority from 2007 to 2013 and senior community development specialist in the San Francisco Mayor's Office of Housing and Community Development from 1998 to 2007.
 She served as housing and healthcare facilitator at the Contra Costa County Public Health Services Department from 1997 to 1998 and central waiting list supervisor at the Housing Authority of the County of Contra Costa from 1989 to 1997.
 She earned a Master of Science degree in information systems management from the University of San Francisco.